Fios-Quest/advanced-rust-in-easy-steps/src/patterns/newtype.md

 It's an advert for this book!

 Types turn data into information.
-Without knowing that what we're looking at is a number or a sequence of ascii characters, we'd have a really hard time writing code and, more importantly, what we write would be very error-prone.
+Without knowing whether we're looking at a number or a sequence of ascii characters, we'd have a really hard time writing code and, more importantly, what we write would be very error-prone.

 Without type information, there's nothing stopping us from accidentally passing a boolean to a function that expects a complex user structure.
 We start having to depend constantly on runtime checks to make sure the data our functions